MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     _The updated test methods in Test Explorer_

 1. Run the Android version of the test.
 Then switch to the Android emulator and watch the test execute.
-Confirm that the test executes successfully and that Text Explorer indicates that the test passed.
+Confirm that the test executes successfully and that Test Explorer indicates that the test passed.

 	![A successful test](Images/vs-sign-in-complete.png)